SaraCasulli/demo1920corsoa/README.md

 He attended Boston Latin School, and received the A.B, S.M. and Ph.D. degrees in Mathematics and Applied Mathematics from Harvard University in 1955, 1956 and 1959.

+Karp then joined the research
+staff of the IBM Watson
+Research Center in Yorktown Heights,
+NY, where he worked until 1968.